back to overview

 Palm leaf

-# Pair plot
+# Pair plot for leaves traits

 ggpairs(tra[, c("MaxLeafNumber", "Max_Blade_Length_m",